Blue Mountains National Park

 - Braeside fire trail (not walk).

-- Hat Hill Road is open to walkers and bike riders all the way to Perrys lookdown, Wind Eroded Cave and Anvil Rock lookout are also open.
+- Hat Hill Road is open to walkers and cyclists (only) all the way to Perrys lookdown (no access to Grose Valley).
+Wind Eroded cave and Anvil Rock lookout are also open.

 - Point Pilcher lookout.

 - Victoria Falls Road and walking track to lookout and Asgard Swamp (no access to Grose Valley).